AMAN-ARABZADEH/STL_Cpp/README.md

 - `std::deque`: A double-ended queue that allows efficient insertion and deletion at both ends, but random access is slower compared to `std::vector`.
 - `std::set`: A container that stores unique elements in sorted order and allows efficient insertion, deletion, and searching based on keys.
 - `std::map`: A container that stores key-value pairs in sorted order of keys and allows efficient insertion, deletion, and searching based on keys.
+- `std::multiset`: A container that stores multiple occurrences of elements in sorted order.
+- `std::multimap`: A container that stores multiple key-value pairs in sorted order of keys.
 - `std::stack`: A Last-In-First-Out (LIFO) data structure that allows insertion and deletion at the top.
 - `std::queue`: A First-In-First-Out (FIFO) data structure that allows insertion at the back and deletion at the front.
+- `std::priority_queue`: A container that provides retrieval of elements based on priority, with the highest priority element always at the front.
 - `std::forward_list`: A singly linked list that allows efficient insertion and deletion at any position, but no backward traversal is possible.
+- `std::array`: A fixed-size container with a known size at compile time.
+- `std::unordered_set`: A container that stores unique elements in any order and provides efficient insertion, deletion, and searching based on keys.
+- `std::unordered_map`: A container that stores key-value pairs in any order and provides efficient insertion, deletion, and searching based on keys.
+- `std::unordered_multiset`: A container that stores multiple occurrences of elements in any order and provides efficient insertion, deletion, and searching based on keys.
+- `std::unordered_multimap`: A container that stores multiple key-value pairs in any order and provides efficient insertion, deletion, and searching based on keys.

 ### Algorithms